What are soft HRM and hard HRM?

 How can soft HRM and hard HRM improve company culture?

 Soft and hard HRM represent two opposite ends of the spectrum.
-Implementing just one of these methods isn’t realistic.
-Employees want to be treated as humans, not robots, and companies still need to focus on achieving business success.
-However, tailoring an approach that integrates the beneficial components of both soft and hard HRM could help companies nurture a culture that values the success of the individual, as well as the success of the company.
+Implementing just one of these methods may not be realistic.
+People want their employers to treat them as humans, not robots, but companies must focus on achieving business success.
+However, tailoring an approach that integrates the beneficial components of both soft and hard HRM could help companies nurture a culture that values individuals’ successes alongside the company’s success.